-The store shelf is the shoppers’ first point of interaction with your product.
+The store shelf is a consumers’ first point of interaction with your product.
 As a result, your brand presence or how your product looks at the retail shelf becomes almost imperative.
-When shoppers approach the shelf, their eyes are constantly scanning the shelf to see what else there is — this is the moment when another brand can catch the attention of the shopper and become part of the purchase consideration.
+When consumers approach the shelf, their eyes are constantly scanning the shelf to see what else there is — this is the moment when another brand can catch the attention of the consumer and become a part of the purchase consideration.
 It’s a game of seconds.

 Every day the shopper is getting bombarded with different brand packaging laid across the store.
-The fight for shelf space is getting more competitive with each passing day.
-Companies are trying every possible technique to create a brand presence or product packaging that catches the eye of the shopper in a retail store.
+The fight for shelf space is getting more competitive day by day.
+Brands are trying every possible technique to create a brand presence or product packaging that catches the eye of the shopper in a retail store.
 Every product has its own personality and brands have a really small window to showcase their products USP to the client or the buyer.
 The shelf is a key opportunity to display the product quality to the consumers.

 Shelf Space and Brand Presence

-It is very important for companies now to make sure that the retailers stack their products properly to maintain visibility.
+It is very important for brands to make sure that retailers stack their products properly to maintain visibility.
 At the same time, the retailers want to ensure that their highest selling products occupy maximum shelf space.
 It is a tough war in which consumers are the referees.

 If a product is bright and visible, shoppers will see it, but they also make inferences about a brand relative to where it’s placed on the shelf.
-Traditionally, eye-level shelving is the most preferred, followed by waist level, knew the level and ankle level.
-It is nearly impossible to locate all items at the eye level and its product packaging and marketing plays a key role in getting the attention of the shopper.
+Traditionally, eye-level shelving is the most preferred, followed by waist level, knee the level and ankle level.
+It is nearly impossible to locate all items at the eye level.
+Therefore, product packaging and marketing plays a key role in getting the attention of the shopper.
 Even then, the pros of having a better shelf presence are undeniable.